grpc/grpc-web/net/grpc/gateway/examples/helloworld/README.md

     hosts: [{ socket_address: { address: localhost, port_value: 9090 }}]
 ```

-NOTE: As per [this](https://github.com/grpc/grpc-web/issues/436): if you're running Docker on Mac/Windows, change the last line to
+NOTE: As per [this issue](https://github.com/grpc/grpc-web/issues/436): if
+you are running Docker on Mac/Windows, change the last line to

 ```yaml
     ...